Resources to Help You With Drug and Alcohol Addiction

 - In cases of relapse, we assure client and community safety by discharging the client to:

-- Detoxification or medical facility
+- A detox clinic or medical facility

-- Sober Living Environment house transfer
+- Sober Living Environment house

 At the time of relapse, referral entities will be notified immediately via fax and phone call.
 We will also assess the client to create a viable Treatment plan.
 If the client is allowed to stay, the following restrictions would apply: Program commitment length would begin again, revocation of weekend passes, and general restriction to protect and support recovery.